 The cost of the restoration projects must not be grossly disproportionate to the magnitude of the benefits obtained, and the reopener is available only for any losses or declines that could not reasonably have been known or anticipated from information available at the time of the Agreement.
-The governments must demand payment under the reopener provision by September 1, 2006 and provide costs related to the demand 90 days prior to that date.
+On August 31, 2006 the governments demanded payment of \$92,240,982 under the reopener provision.
+Costs related to the demand were provided to Exxon 90 days prior to the demand as required in the reopener provision of the Agreement.